Skip to content

 Jon Hubal

-You've decided to invest wisely in an energy-efficient mini-split heating and cooling system for your 2000 Sq Ft home.
+You've decided to invest wisely in a a new mini-split system for your 2000 Sq Ft home.
 However, determining the proper size unit for maximum comfort and efficiency in a space of that size requires careful calculations.
+Let The Trade Table walk you through the perfect-sized mini split for 2000 Sq Ft

 How Much Cooling Capacity Do I Need for a 2000 Sq Ft home?